-Table 9 provides the standard exploitation rate ranges used for each river for the 2022 advice.
-Angling exploitation rates in general were reduced by 20% for years 2020 and 2021 to account for a reduced exploitation rate because of COVID-19 restrictions on movement unless Fisheries Inspector reports indicated otherwise or if the rod catch was greater than twice the five-year average then no such reductions were applied.
+Table 9 presents the exploitation rates used for each river for the 2023 advice.
+Because of the extended drought in summer 2018, the average angling exploitation rates were generally reduced by 50% to account for lower fishing activity.
+In addition, angling exploitation rates in general were reduced by 20% for years 2020 and 2021 to account for a reduced exploitation rate because of COVID-19 restrictions on movement unless Fisheries Inspector reports indicated otherwise or if the rod catch was greater than twice the five-year average then no such reductions were applied.
+In addition, the following decision framework was used to revise angling exploitation rates to account for periods of drought affecting angling in summer 2022.